Categories

 Fearing for her child, the woman ran after it and found it squatted over her daughter.
 It was covered in blood, as was the daughter.
 “The Rake,” the daughter murmured and closed her eyes.
 The women screamed.

-She and the husband were racing to the hospital when their car went out of control and plunged off a bridge and into the nearby lake.
+She and the husband were racing to the hospital when their car went out of control, plunged off a bridge and into the nearby lake.
 The wife survived.
 Her husband did not.
 There is no other mention of the daughter.

 The Question